By Walter McDonald, Founder, The Institute for Dealer Development

 Required Texts: 8 Volume “Master’s Program in Dealer Management” by Walter J. McDonald.
 Many of the exercises, readings and program activities are in these essential textbooks.
 You must have a set in order to participate in this training activity.

 Executive Program in Dealer Management – Distance Learning with Private Tutoring by Walter J. McDonald

 Tuition for 16 module personalized, private distance learning dealer management training program including the 8 volume Master’s Program in Dealer Management book set by Walter McDonald.
 US $1,295.00

-Executive Program in Dealer Development - Distance Learing with Private Tutoring by Walter J. McDonald
+Executive Program in Dealer Management - Distance Learing with Private Tutoring by Walter J. McDonald

 (Including 9 Required Textbooks)